Here are some of the links and phone numbers you might have heard on the air on WPKN.

 Long Island Resources

-Long Island’s largest hunger-relief organization.
-Island Harvest
+Long Island’s largest hunger-relief organization is Island Harvest

 Long Island Cares